 Assessment, examination and evaluation

 As an authority, we are tasked with ensuring students' knowledge through examination and assessment.
 An examination is also a learning opportunity and, like other teaching, can be conducted in many different ways.
-Most courses and programs currently use one of the university's learning platforms where there are tools that support different types of examination and assessment.
+The university's learning platform provide tools that support different types of examination and assessment.
 In addition, teachers use a variety of methods, both digital and analog, to examine or evaluate the implementation of courses and programs.
-In this diversity, there are also challenges in the intersection between creative and legally secure examination forms.
+In this diversity, there are also challenges in the intersection between creative and legally secure examination forms, a dilemma clearly spotlighted through the Covid-19 pandemic.

-Projects are welcomed that for example examine the following questions: What is an examination?
-How does the examination affect student learning?
-How can we examine practical skills in a secure manner?
+Projects are welcomed that for example focus on: Choices made on forms of assessments and consequences of their implementation?
+How examinations affect student learning?
+How can we examine practical skills as well as judgement and approach in a secure manner?
 How can digital support facilitate or deepen students' learning while at the same time examining knowledge and competence?
 How can legal certainty be guaranteed for the examination of distance students?

 The importance of the physical learning environment

 The campus is being changed and flexible learning environments are being built with the aim of offering teachers more varied conditions for their educational activities.
 The physical environment is important because the rooms that make up the work environment of students and teachers influence the learning that takes place there.
 Similarly, digital learning environments create more or less appropriate conditions for teaching and learning.
-What can the physical environment contribute to the facilitation of learning?
+The Covid-19 pandemic moved us all into digitally distributed teaching.
+Live streaming of teaching became the norm as a learning space.

-Projects are welcomed that for example examine the following questions: What is the relationship between student learning and the physical and/or digital environment?
-How does the quality of the physical environment affect well-being, security and learning?
-How can we create safe learning environments that at the same time are sufficiently challenging to stimulate new ideas?
+Projects are welcomed dealing with for example the following questions: What do these learning environments do in terms of promoting learning, and how can teachers manage that?
+How can teachers support student learning through physical and/or digital environments?
+How does the quality of the different learning environments affect well-being, security and learning?
+How can teachers create safe learning environments that at the same time are sufficiently challenging to stimulate new ideas?
 That create opportunities for communication and collaboration?

 Wide participation and increased student retention